DrKnackerator/RolandZenDecodeXML/README.md

 # RolandZenDecodeXML
-A tool to decode Roland editor XML files (initially Jupiter X/Xm and ZenCore) and generate JSON with byte offsets (for files) and SYSEX locations/length, with plain text and HTML output tables for easy reading.
+A tool to decode Roland editor XML files (initially Jupiter X/Xm and ZenCore) and generate JSON and a Javascript module with byte offsets (for files) and SYSEX locations/length, with plain text and HTML output tables for easy reading.

 The data generated here is going to work with the Roland Jupiter X/Xm, Fantom 6/7/8 and 06/07/08, Juno-X, Zenology files etc. Note although MC-101 and MC-707 do not support sysex, buried in their project data is ZCore tone information in binary format.